 - Hypopituitarism (pituitary gland produces low hormone levels) or

 - Hypothyroidism (underactive thyroid gland) or

 - Otitis media (ear infection) in children, history of or

 - Pancreatitis (inflammation or swelling of the pancreas) or

 - Scoliosis (abnormally curved spine)—Use with caution.
 May make these conditions worse.

 - Diabetes, or a family history of—Use with caution.
-May prevent insulin or other drugs for diabetes from working properly.
+May prevent insulin from working properly. .

-This section provides information on the proper use of a number of products that contain somatropin, e-coli derived.
+This section provides information on the proper use of a number of products that contain somatropin, mammalian derived.
 It may not be specific to Nutropin Aq.
 Please read with care.

-This medicine is given as a shot under your skin.
+This medicine is given as a shot under your skin or into a muscle.
 Somatropin may sometimes be given at home to patients who do not need to be in the hospital.
 If you are using this medicine at home, your doctor will teach you how to prepare and inject the medicine.
 Be sure that you understand exactly how the medicine is prepared and injected.